 The Bad: The $50 price tag.
 This is a piece of tech that is meant to sit in a highly visible place in front of your home, but is also a target for being stolen.
 The most prominent word on the sign is “RING” which isn’t a well enough known name in video surveillance to deter would be thieves until they get up close enough to read the sign.

 Overall: As a free promotional item, I can see how this sign is nice to have.
 As a $50 purchase, there is no way I can recommend this.
-Even if Ring were as well known as ADT or other well known security companies, paying $50 for a sign just seems silly, even if it does light up.
+Even if Ring were as well known as ADT or other major security companies, paying $50 for a sign just seems silly, even if it does light up.
 If anything, I’d like to see a picture of a camera in a prominent position on the sign.

 As you may have guessed, I got this as a free promo with my Ring Doorbell.
 Initially I placed the sign As pictured at the top of my driveway, but found that it wasn’t readable from the road.
 I have since moved it to a flower bed at the end of my driveway.
 I have noticed multiple people stop to check out the sign and fully expect to find it gone one morning.